32blogby Studio Mitsu

 Business Travel and Restrictive Networks

-OpenVPN on TCP port 443 is the clear winner.
+OpenVPN on TCP port 443 has traditionally been the go-to for restrictive networks.
 It disguises VPN traffic as HTTPS, making it harder for DPI systems to block.
 WireGuard and IKEv2 use UDP packets that are easier to fingerprint and block.

 Mobile-First (Commuting, On the Go)